 Studies around certain European airports have connected airplane noise exposure to both hypertension and heart trouble.
 Although study results have not always been consistent, there is a high chance that airplane noise affects total cholesterol, systolic pressure, viscosity of blood, platelet count, and glucose levels.

 Also, a sudden, unexpected loud noise could stimulate catecholamine (hormonal) secretions and cause cardiac dysrhythmias or abnormal heartbeat.
-In fact, one study observed a decrease in catecholamine secretion when employees working in high-noise areas wore hearing protection against noise.10
+In fact, one study observed a decrease in catecholamine secretion when employees working

 It’s Increasing Your Stress Levels

 Noise exposure could lead to serious psychological effects, too, though a direct connection has not been confirmed.
 Perceived annoyance levels are often dictated by how a person interacts with their environment.
 Those who have better abilities to deal with stress are affected less.